For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Management of talent and future leaders

-This talent strategy supporting personal development and Group performance focuses on three priority issues:
+This strategy supporting personal development and Group performance focuses on three priorities:

 • Forward-planning: building up talent pools in order to feed into the Group’s succession plans and business lines,

-• Gender balance: strengthening the Group’s performance by increasing the ratio of women in its management teams,
+• Gender balance: strengthening the Group’s performance by increasing the ratio of women in its executive teams,

-• Internationalisation: rendering the Group’s talent pools more international by promoting the emergence and visibility of talent wherever the Group operates.
+• Internationalisation: increasing the proportion of international profiles in the Group’s talent pools by fostering the emergence and visibility of talent wherever the Group is established.

 Talents